yggdrash/yggdrash-cli/README.md

 - branch list - View branch
 - branch set - Checked out branch
 - branch status - View current branch

+### Transaction
-- transfer - Coin transfer
+- transfer - Asset transfer
-- transferFrom - Coin transfer
+- transferFrom - Set up the account to be transferred and transfer it.
+- approve - In my account, grant some rights to the amount of money available to a particular account.

+### Query
 - getBalance - Account Balance Display
+- specification - It shows the specification of the branch.
+- totalSupply - Show the total supply of the branch.
+- allowance - It is possible to see how much the owner gave the quota to a particular address.

 ## Usage
 ### Interactive use